nygrenh/distributed-card-game/FinalReport.md

 # Performance

 The performance of the game is asynchronous.
-Performance wise there is no issue when shuffling the game deck, as currently we have 52 cards, but with a big amount of participants and a bigger deck this could cause an issue when each player has lifted their card, as once they have lifted their card, they will broadcast to each participant their encrypted card.
-Each player will then request the encryption keys from the leader and the randomly selected other participant, who was involved in shuffling the deck and then each player can decrypt other players cards and his own.

-This encryption and decryption purpose is to make sure that no one is cheating, and we can reach a consensus if there was some cheating.
+Performance wise there is no issue when shuffling the game deck, as currently we have 52 cards. making the deck bigger does not affect the performance too much: only the leader and one onther node will encrypt all cards once.
+Only problem is that the whole encyrpted deck will be broadcasted to every node, so if there are many nodes and a very big deck this is a lot of data sent.

 # Lessons learned